Human-Blast/osm-stats/Readme.md

-A OSM-stats is phyton script that collect statistic about ways in OSM data OSM-stats us the "Overpass_API" to download OSM data.
+A OSM-stats is phyton script that collect statistic about ways in OSM data.
+OSM-stats use the "Overpass_API" to download OSM data.
 This API allowed get "Historic dumps" of OSM data:
 More info about  "Overpass_API" :
 http://wiki.openstreetmap.org/wiki/Overpass_API/versions
 http://wiki.openstreetmap.org/wiki/Overpass_API